-Norwegian scientists have surveyed this stock successfully in 1997, 2005, 2007 and 2012 (NAMMCO 2006a, 2009a, 2012, 2013, Salberg et al. 2008, Øigard et al. 2014).
-Estimated pup production has declined steadily and substantially over that period, from 28,100 (95% CI 16,000 – 40,000) in 1997 to 13,990 (95% CI 10,820– 17,160) in 2012.
-The magnitude of the decline is likely even greater than this, as the 1997 estimate was not corrected for biases due to pups being in the water, reader error or pups born outside the main concentration area, while later surveys were (Øigard et al. 2014).
-Similarly the estimated total number of seals has declined from 102,000 (95% CI 57,000 – 147,000) in 1997 to 70,030 (95% CI 54,390–85,670) in 2012, a reduction of more than 30% over the period.
+Norwegian scientists have surveyed this stock in 1997, 2005, 2007, 2012 and 2018 (NAMMCO 2006a, 2009a, 2012, 2013, Salberg et al. 2008, Øigard et al. 2014, ICES 2019).
+Estimated pup production has declined steadily and substantially over that period, from 28,100 (95% CI: 16,000 – 40,000) in 1997 to 12,977 (95% CI: 9867 – 17,067) in 2018.
+The magnitude of the decline is likely even greater than this because in contrast to recent surveys, the 1997 estimate was not corrected for biases due to pups being in the water, reader error, or pups born outside the main concentration area (Øigard et al. 2014).
+Similarly, the estimated total number of seals has declined from 102,000 (95% CI: 57,000 – 147,000) in 1997 to 76,623 (95% CI: 58,299 – 94,947) in 2018.

 NORTHWEST ATLANTIC STOCK

-The Northwest Atlantic stock includes three whelping patches, one of which, Davis Strait, is widely separated from the Gulf and Front patches.
+The Northwest Atlantic stock includes three whelping patches, one of which, the Davis Strait, is widely separated from the Gulf and Front patches.
 This makes surveying all three areas in the short pupping season logistically challenging.
-On the other hand, the Front whelping patch accounts for more than 90% of the total number, so surveys covering that area alone will account for most of the population.
+On the other hand, the Front whelping patch accounts for more than 90% of the total number so surveys covering that area alone will account for most of the population.

-Surveys using roughly comparable methodology have been carried out in the area since 1984 and most recently in 2005 (Hammill and Stenson 2000, 2006).
+Surveys using roughly comparable methods have been carried out in the area between 1984 and 2005 (Hammill and Stenson 2000, 2006).
 Only one of these, in 2005, covered all three whelping patches in a single season.
-Pup production at the Front has increased steadily from 62,400 in 1984 to 107,000 in 2005.
-Estimates of pup production in the Gulf are much smaller, ranging from about 2,000 to 8,700.
-The Davis Strait patch has been surveyed only twice, in 1984 and 2005, and pup production estimates varied greatly from 19,000 to 3,300 in the more recent survey.
-The total population size, including pups and adults was estimated as 593,500 (95% CI 465,600 – 728,300) in 2005 (Hammill and Stenson 2006).
+Pup production at the Front had increased steadily from 62,400 in 1984 to 107,000 in 2005.
+Estimates of pup production in the Gulf were much smaller, ranging from about 2,000 to 8,700.
+The Davis Strait patch had been surveyed only twice, in 1984 and 2005, and pup production estimates varied greatly from 19,000 to 3,300 in the more recent survey.
+The total population size, including pups and adults was estimated as 593,500 (95% CI: 465,600 – 728,300) in 2005 (Hammill and Stenson 2006).

-Combining these survey estimates with historical catch and reproductive data to model the trend in the population indicates that the stock was at a minimum size of less than 375,000 seals in 1984 (when harvesting at the Front largely ceased), increasing to the present level of nearly 600,000 animals, an increase rate of just over 2% per year (Hammill and Stenson 2006).
+Combining these survey estimates with historical catch and reproductive data to model the trend in the population indicates that the stock was at a minimum size of less than 375,000 seals in 1984 (when harvesting at the Front largely ceased), increasing to the present estimated level of nearly 600,000 animals, an increase rate of just over 2% per year (Hammill and Stenson 2006).

 A management framework for harp and hooded seals that clearly defines stock status has been adopted by NAMMCO member countries and by Canada (NAMMCO 2004a, 2005, Hammill and Stenson 2007).
-The framework distinguishes between “data rich” and “data poor” stocks based on defined criteria on the quality and age of the available information on abundance and biological parameters.
+The framework distinguishes between “data rich” and “data poor” stocks based on defined criteria regarding the quality and age of the available information on abundance and biological parameters.
 For example, data rich stocks must have at least five abundance estimates spanning a period of 10-15 years with surveys separated by 2-5 years, and the most recent abundance estimate should be no more than five years old.
-As there will be more uncertainty about the status of data poor stocks, the criteria used to assign status are also different.
+As there will be more uncertainty about the status of data poor stocks, the criteria used to assign status are different.